Smuggling: Maritime drug smuggling

+Commercial ports form an important part of this system because they connect maritime and land-based transport while concentrating cargo, infrastructure, workers and logistical information.
+Research on European ports shows that criminal networks can exploit legitimate port processes to conceal, locate and retrieve drug shipments.
+Access to restricted areas, information about containers and knowledge of port procedures can therefore become valuable resources.
+Port and logistics workers may knowingly facilitate smuggling, but studies also show that involvement can result from social relationships, financial incentives, pressure or coercion.
+The available literature does not always make clear whether companies and employees were knowingly involved in smuggling operations or whether their infrastructure and services were used without their awareness.

+Smuggling methods vary according to route, cargo and vessel type.
+Containerized commercial shipping features prominently in the academic literature because illicit consignments can be concealed within large legitimate cargo flows.
+One commonly referred to incident is the case of MSC Gayane, where nearly 20 tons of cocaine was discovered by US authorities.
+Other forms of maritime transportation include fishing vessels and smaller craft, which can operate between ports, coastal areas and maritime transit routes.
+Research on fisheries and drug smuggling shows that fishing vessels can provide both mobility and access to maritime spaces used for transnational drug movements.
+Studies of ports also demonstrate that smugglers adapt their routes, concealment methods and use of infrastructure in response to changes in policing and security.

+Because drug smuggling is deliberately concealed, knowledge about its scale and organization remains incomplete.
+Academic research often relies on seizures, criminal investigations, court material and detected networks, which provide detailed knowledge about identified cases but cannot directly capture successful undetected shipments.
+Spatial and supply-chain research therefore treats observed routes and seizures as partial indicators rather than complete measurements of maritime drug flows.
+The available research nonetheless demonstrates that maritime drug smuggling is embedded in interconnected systems of commercial transport, criminal organization and port logistics rather than consisting only of the physical movement of drugs across a maritime border.

 People smuggling

 With regard to people smuggling, a distinction can be made between people smuggling as a service to those wanting to illegally migrate and the involuntary trafficking of people.
 An estimated 90% of people who illegally crossed the border between Mexico and the United States are believed to have paid a smuggler to lead them across.

 People smuggling can be used to rescue a person from oppressive circumstances.
 For example, when the Southern United States allowed slavery, many slaves moved north via the Underground Railroad.
 Similarly, during the Holocaust, Jewish people were smuggled out of Germany by people such as Algoth Niska.

 In October 2023, Spanish police arrested 11 individuals involved in smuggling migrants hidden in trucks at Algeciras sea border, connected to a network providing forged documents.
 In the same month, they dismantled another criminal organization focused on supplying fake documents to migrants in Spain, primarily in the agricultural sector.